GooseStudio/gs-acf-icons/readme.txt

 == Description ==
 The ACF icon plugin adds a new field to ACF that enables users to select an icon from a popup.
 It supports both font icons and SVG icons.
+You can select if the field should return
+* CSS class
+* SVG url fragment
+* SVG file path
+* SVG raw (the SVG markup)

-You cannot limit to certain icons or add new icon providers as of writing which is version 1.4.
+You cannot limit to certain icons or add new icon providers as of writing which is version 0.1.3.

-If you are using ACF functions the_field() with you need to enqueue the required CSS.
+If you are using ACF functions the_field() with CSS class return format you need to enqueue the required CSS.
 Use ACFIcon::get_css_handle(get_the_field('your-icon-field-id')) to retrieve the correct CSS handle for the selected icon.

+Supported icons are Font Awesome 5 Free, Ionicons and Elementor Icons.

 == Installation ==